dotnet/msbuild/documentation/design/security-metadata.md

 The feature is meant to improve the security of builds executed via MSBuild, by reducing the chances of spilling secrets (and possibly other sensitive data) from otherwise secured or/and inaccessible build environments.

-It builds upon the other efforts reducing the cases accidentaly logging secrets - ['not logging unused environemnt variables'](https://github.com/dotnet/msbuild/pull/7484), 'redacting known secret patterns' (internal).
-Distinction here is that we want to give users option how to configure their build data so that they can indicate what contains secret/sensitive data and shouldn't get output into logs.
+It builds upon the other efforts reducing the cases accidentaly logging secrets - ['not logging unused environemnt variables'](https://github.com/dotnet/msbuild/pull/7484), 'redacting known secret patterns' (internal, by @michaelcfanning).
+Distinction here is that we want to give users option how to configure their build scripts and build data so that they can indicate what contains secret/sensitive data and shouldn't get output into logs.

-The feature is envisioned to be delivered in multiple interations, while first itearation will be facilitated via global items and/or properties that will be indicating masking logging of specific types of data in log entries.
+The feature is envisioned to be delivered in multiple interations, while first itearation will be facilitated via global items and/or properties that will be indicating masking logging of specific types of data in log entries (hence no syntactic changes will be imposed for now).

 # North Star / Longer-term vision